Year 3/4Mrs Wallace, Mrs Twentyman and Mrs Strassheim

 Everyone in Year 3/4 works extremely hard to achieve their goals and push themselves forward every day.
 The children love working together to learn new things.

-Helping the children in Scarlet Class are Mrs Wallace, Mrs Twentyman and our teaching assistant Mrs Strassheim.
+Helping the children in Scarlet Class are Miss Soltys, Mrs Twentyman and our teaching assistants Mrs Strassheim and Miss Gray.
 They will be working hard to help every child to achieve their best.

 This year will be packed with exciting learning opportunities.
 In the autumn term we will be learning about earthquakes and volcanoes.
 In the spring term we will be learning about the Romans and then in the summer term we will be learning all about healthy living.

 Keep checking here and the Twitter page to see what the children in the Year 3/4 team get up to!

 Silver Class have been busy this week working on the production line in our factory.
 We all arrived at work early on Monday morning eager to design and make our products.
 Using saws, drills, paints and wheels we each created a Viking Cam toy following a strict design...read more